What Is Server-Side Tracking and How It Works in E-Commerce

 Setting up server-side tracking can be a complex process.
 With some solutions for server-side tracking, a company may need to set up its own servers and install the necessary software and hardware.
 Setting up server-side tracking can seem daunting, but if the developer team knows what it's doing the whole process can go smoothly.
 Here are the basic steps for setting up server-side tracking.

-- Collect and analyse the data.
+5. Collect and analyze the data.
 With your tracking set up and working correctly, you can begin collecting data about user interactions on your website.
 Also, make sure the maintenance of all processes related to server-side tracking is set up and working—for the most part, this means your dev team should supervise most of the workflow and make sure it functions correctly.

 Advantages of Server-Side Tracking With Google Tag Manager